SharinaS/Cloud-Engineering-Fundamentals/LOADBALANCER.md

 ### Select load balancer type
 **3 Types of Load Balancers**
 * Application Load Balancer
-  * Evaluates the code, so it can make intelligent routing decisions - "Layer 7" -
+  * Evaluates the code, so it can make intelligent routing decisions - "Layer 7"
   * Could have a group servers that are just for the payment gateway.
-Traffic would be sent to this gruop when there is a payment being made, otherwise traffic could be routed to another group of EC2 instances if a person was just browsing.
+Traffic would be sent to this group when there is a payment being made, otherwise traffic could be routed to another group of EC2 instances if a person was just browsing.
   * Good for applications (duh)
 * Network Load Balancer
   * For ultra high performance and for cases of using static IP addresses.